mobify/mobify-client/README.md

 ## Installation

-The Mobify Client requires Node >= 0.6.2.
+The Mobify Client supports Node 0.6.2 to 0.12.x

 ### Install from NPM